AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 ```

 Optional:
-- Create method(s) that will do the following:
+Create method(s) that will do the following:

 - Ask the user if they would like to search for a range of numbers?
-- Example:
+	- **Examples**:
 	- a range of numbers (ex. all numbers from 1 to 100.)
 	- all odd or even numbers
 	- all prime numbers
 	- all numbers divisible by 3
 	- all numbers in the list in order from lowest to highest
 	- all numbers in the list in reverse order from highest to lowest

 </details>